 Composite resin and glass ionomer cement fillings are alternatives to dental amalgam.
 Composite resin fillings are more popular and consist of a type of plastic (acrylic resin) reinforced with powdered glass filler.
 Glass ionomer cement fillings are composed of organic acids and bases and may include acrylic resins.
 Both fillings are tooth-colored.
 Composite resin is harder to place than amalgam, not as strong as amalgam and more expensive.
 Glass ionomer cement can only be used in small restorations.4

 It is important to dispose of amalgam correctly since it contains mercury.
 If dental amalgam is placed into the medical waste for disposal, it will end up in either an autoclave or an incinerator.
 Both of these disposal options result in the release of mercury vapors, which can be harmful to people and the environment.
 Several states have passed regulations, resulting in non-compliance for dentists who improperly disposal of amalgam.
 Amalgam can be handled either as hazardous waste and picked up or shipped to a hazardous waste disposal facility, or the dental office can recycle the amalgam.
 When the amalgam is recycled, the elemental mercury is extracted from the amalgam and reused in a number of different applications.

 Sharps Compliance offers a Dental Amalgam Recycling System, composed of two pails.
-The inner pail is lined with a plastic bag for small amounts of amalgam-containing items that have come in contact with blood and saliva, sludge from filters and teeth with amalgam.
+The inner pail is lined with a silver foil bag for small amounts of amalgam-containing items that have come in contact with blood and saliva, sludge from filters and teeth with amalgam.
 The outer pail can be used for safe recycling of other dental materials, such as lead foils, used lead aprons, non-contact amalgam (not contaminated with blood), containerized x-ray fixer and old radiographs.